apache/pekko-management/docs/src/main/paradox/bootstrap/recipes.md

 * @ref[Kubernetes using `kubernetes-api` discovery](kubernetes-api.md)
 * @ref[Kubernetes using `pekko-dns` discovery](kubernetes.md)

-Kubernetes-api is the more battle tested mechanism, DNS was added in Akka 2.5.15 and Pekko Management 0.18.
+Kubernetes-api is the more battle tested mechanism, DNS was added in Pekko 2.5.15 and Pekko Management 0.18.
 DNS has the benefit that it is agnostic of Kubernetes so does not require pods be able to communicate with the API server.
 However it requires a headless service that supports the `publishNotReadyAddresses` feature.
 If your Kubernetes setup does not support `publishNotReadyAddresses` yet then use the `kubernetes-api` discovery mechanism.

 ### Running in Istio

-For considerations and configuration necessary for bootstrapping an Akka cluster in Istio, see @ref[Bootstrapping an Akka cluster in Istio](istio.md).
+For considerations and configuration necessary for bootstrapping a Pekko cluster in Istio, see @ref[Bootstrapping an Pekko cluster in Istio](istio.md).

 ### Running the Kubernetes demos